rbhumbla1/01-Challenge/README.md

   * Application's links all function correctly.
     * In index.html, added id to the section containing SEO description so that SEO link in navigation bar works
     * Other 2 links were working
-    * Changed the title to Horiseon
+    * Changed the title to Horiseon Wesite for 01-Challenge

   * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
     * Index.html: Changed <div> to <header>, <footer>, <nav> or <section> as required